Terryanne Chebet quits Metropol TV

 Media Personality Terryanne Chebet has ended her 1 year and 3 months relationship with Metropol TV where she was working as General Manger cum presenter.

-In her update, Chebet mentioned that she has decided to hang her boots in the media industry to focus on growing her personal business.
+In her update, Chebet mentioned that she had decided to hang her boots in the media industry to focus on growing her personal business.

 “Today I say goodbye to my incredible team at @metropoltvke .
 What an incredible journey it’s been!
 You have taught me the real definition of being a leader and what teamwork is.
 This wasn’t an easy decision to make, especially because of your dedication and commitment to getting the job done.
 Our commitment to telling the stories of mama Mboga’s, SME’s and startups has inspired me greatly and I will take this to my next journey.
 I deeply appreciate you all for your viewership, criticism and suggestions that helped us build the first 24 hour Business News Channel in Kenya.
 As I now embark on my personal journey of entrepreneurship with @scarletdigital @keyaraorganicsI hope you will ride this journey with me.
 Love and Light,” reads Terryanne’s announcement.